Morteza Mahjubi: Teachers

 His first teacher was Hossein Hang Afarin, from whom he learned the preliminary studies.
 He was then sent to Mahmoud Mofakham to further his studies of the piano and radif.
 He also studied with other musicians, including Darvish Khan, Hossein Esmail Zadeh, Hajikhan Zarbgir, and Seyyed Hossein Taherzadeh.

 Performance style

-Mahjubi's performance style was improvisational.
+Mahjoobi's performance style was improvisational.
 According to Navvab Safa, he never planned or prepared for his performances, and if he played a piece ten times he would play it differently each time.

 Compositions

-Mahjubi has composed many tasnifs (ballads), pīshdarāmads (rhythmic preludes), and rengs (rhythmic pieces).
+Mahjoobi has composed many tasnifs (ballads), pīshdarāmads (rhythmic preludes), and rengs (rhythmic pieces).
 A noteworthy example is his composition "Man az Rooze Azal Divane Boodam" ("I Was Bewildered From Pre-eternity").
 This tasnif has been performed by Gholam-Hossein Banan.
-While Mahjubi was unfamiliar with western notation, he devised a notation system similar to Siaaq (a set of symbols used in premodern times to note the weight of merchandise or monetary figures), which he used to transcribe musical ideas.
+While Mahjbi was unfamiliar with western notation, he devised a notation system similar to Siaaq (a set of symbols used in premodern times to note the weight of merchandise or monetary figures), which he used to transcribe musical ideas.

 Students

-Mahjubi had many students the most famous of whom is Fakhri Malekpour who studied with Mahjubi over a period of twelve years.
+Mahjoobi had many students the most famous of whom is Fakhri Malekpour who studied with Mahjoobi over a period of twelve years.